 Because of the development of the Swiss franc exchange rate starting in the autumn of 2009, the City of Linz was obligated to make increased contractual payments to BAWAG Group.
-On 13 October 2011, the Linz City Council decided that it would
+On 13 October 2011, the Linz City Council decided that it would make no more payments in connection with the swap agreement.
+Consequently, BAWAG Group exercised its right to close out the transaction.

-The City of Linz filed a lawsuit against BAWAG Group at the Commercial Court of Vienna (court of first instance) at the beginning of November 2011 seeking payment of CHF 30.6 million (equaling € 24.2 million at the exchange rate at that time), which corresponds to the net cash payments made by the City of Linz whilst performing the swap agreement.
-BAWAG Group filed a (counter) suit against the City of Linz for the fulfillment of its contractual entitlements from the same transaction in the amount of € 417.7 million, which mainly reflects close-out costs BAWAG Group incurred.
+The City of Linz filed a lawsuit against BAWAG Group at the Commercial Court of Vienna (court of first instance) at the beginning of November 2011 seeking payment of CHF 30.6 million (equaling € 24.2 million at the exchange rate at that time), which corresponds to the net cash payments made by the City of Linz while performing the swap agreement.
+BAWAG Group filed a (counter) suit against the City of Linz for the performance of its contractual rights arising from the same transaction in the amount of € 417.7 million, which mainly reflects close-out costs BAWAG Group incurred.
 The court combined the two suits.
-The first hearings were held in the spring of 2013 and a court commissioned expert opinion as well as a supplementary opinion thereto were submitted in August 2016 and December 2017.
+The first hearings were held in the spring of 2013 and a court-commissioned expert opinion as well as a supplementary opinion thereto were submitted in August 2016 and December 2017.
 On 8 April 2019, the City of Linz filed a motion for an interim judgment (Zwischenurteil) with respect to their CHF 30.6 million claim to determine whether the swap agreement is valid.
-The court responded to such motion with a separation of the previously combined two proceedings and suspended BAWAG Group's (counter) claim pending the outcome of the interim judgment (Zwischenurteil) in which it held that the swap agreement is void.
-The Court of Appeal confirmed the interim judgment (Zwischenurteil) of the court of first instance on 31 March 2021 and permitted a regular appeal (ordentliche Revision) to the Supreme Court.
-BAWAG Group filed its appeal to the Supreme Court on 4 May 2021 and the decision of the Supreme Court is outstanding.
+The court responded to this motion with a separation of the previously combined two proceedings and suspended BAWAG Group's (counter) claim pending the outcome of the interim judgment.
+On 7 January 2020, the court of first instance issued an interim judgment in which it held that the swap agreement is void.
+The Court of Appeal confirmed the interim judgment of the court of first instance on 31 March 2021 and permitted a regular appeal (ordentliche Revision) to the Supreme Court.
+BAWAG Group filed its appeal to the Supreme Court on 4 May 2021 and the decision of the Supreme Court is still pending.

 The interim judgment relates to the validity of the swap agreement only and is not a decision on the mutual payment claims of BAWAG Group and the City of Linz.
-Therefore, notwithstanding the final decision on the validity of the swap agreement by the Supreme Court, ultimately mutual payment claims will be decided by the court of first instance and potentially (again) the Court of Appeal and the Supreme Court.
-BAWAG Group therefore takes the view that its strong legal position remains unchanged and is well prepared for the forthcoming court proceedings.
-It is difficult to assess how much longer the lawsuit is going to continue.
+Therefore, notwithstanding the final decision on the validity of the swap agreement by the Supreme Court, the mutual payment claims will ultimately be decided by the court of first instance and potentially the Court of Appeal and the Supreme Court once again.
+BAWAG Group therefore believes that its strong legal position remains unchanged and is well prepared for the forthcoming court proceedings.
+It is difficult to predict how much longer the lawsuit is going to continue.
 However, based on experience it is assumed that the further legal proceedings until a final judgment is enforceable will take several years.

 Future court decisions on the validity of the swap agreement may impact the recognition of the receivable asserted thereunder.
-In case the swap agreement is held void by the Supreme Court, BAWAG Group would have to de-recognize the receivable against City of Linz.
-A potential consequential damage claim resulting thereof would only be recognized after a final judgment has determined the amount awarded to BAWAG Group.
+In the event that the swap agreement is deemed void by the Supreme Court, BAWAG Group would have to derecognize the receivable against the City of Linz.
+A potential consequential damage claim resulting therefrom would only be recognized after a final judgment has determined the amount awarded to BAWAG Group.
 In addition, even if the courts ultimately were to hold that the swap agreement is valid, BAWAG Group may still not be awarded, in full or in part, the payment sought, in which case it may also be required to further write down its receivable.